Meek Mill

 Robert Rihmeek Williams (born May 6, 1987), known professionally as Meek Mill, is an American rapper.
-Born and raised in Philadelphia, Pennsylvania, he embarked on his music career as a battle rapper, and later formed a short-lived rap group, The Bloodhoundz.
-In 2008, Atlanta-based rapper T.I. signed Meek Mill to his first record deal.
-In February 2011, after leaving Grand Hustle Records, Mill signed with Miami-based rapper Rick Ross's Maybach Music Group (MMG).
-Mill's debut album, Dreams and Nightmares, was released in 2012 under MMG and Warner Bros.
-Records.
-The album, preceded by the lead single "Amen" (featuring Drake), peaked at number two on the U.S. Billboard 200.
+Born and raised in Philadelphia, Pennsylvania, he embarked on his career as a battle rapper, and later formed the short-lived rap group the Bloodhoundz.
+He signed with T.I.'s Grand Hustle Records as a solo act in 2008, but parted ways with the label in 2011 without any releases.
+He then signed with Rick Ross' Maybach Music Group (MMG) later that year, and rose to further recognition following his performances on the label's Self Made Vol. 1 (2011) compilation album; his song "Tupac Back" (featuring Rick Ross) served as the album's lead single, while its follow-up, "Ima Boss" (featuring Rick Ross), became his first entry on the Billboard Hot 100.